-This is a photo contest.
-So after you create a scene, you take two photos and email them to [email protected] to enter the Challenge.
-The deadline is April 5, 2021.
+To enter this photo challenge, create your scene, then take two photos and email them to [email protected] to enter the Challenge.
+The deadline is March 25, 2022.

 The Sibs are My Peeps Photo Contest is open to any age, any ability, from any where.
 You can enter more than one scene.
 More than one person per family, group, business, or class may enter, too.